ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> :- <server> Message of the day - "

 Indicates the start of the [Message of the Day](#motd-message) to the client.
 The text used in the last param of this message may vary, and SHOULD be displayed as-is by IRC clients to their users.

-{% numericheader RPL_MOTD %}

-      "<client> :<line of the motd>"

-When sending the {% message Message of the Day %} to the client, servers reply with each line of the `MOTD` as this numeric. `MOTD` lines MAY be wrapped to 80 characters by the server.

 {% numericheader RPL_ENDOFMOTD %}